This guide covers four drying methods, proper storage, and a refreshing iced chamomile tea recipe to try with your harvest.

 What Is a Tisane?

 Herbal teas are also known as tisanes.
 They’re characterized by the fact that they don’t contain any leaves of the actual tea plant, Camellia sinensis, instead being comprised of different herbs and spices.
-This means they’re caffeine-free, and depending on the herbs, can have all sorts of health benefits.
+This means they’re caffeine-free with health benefits that vary by herb.

 It’s easy to dry and blend your own herbs in order to create tisanes to enjoy year-round or give away (they make great gifts for friends and loved ones!).
 There’s a range of different herbs you can use, depending on your own tastes and preferences.
 If you’re interested in growing your own, be sure to have a look at my list of best herbs to grow for homemade herbal tea.